-Victoria’s cost of living is dominated by Melbourne‘s property market — one of the three most expensive housing markets in Australia (alongside Sydney and the Sunshine Coast), where median dwelling prices have reached AUD $780,000–$950,000 despite a post-pandemic correction that reduced prices from their 2022 peaks.
-The state’s overall cost structure is similar to New South Wales but with Melbourne’s slightly lower median housing cost providing a modest advantage; the trade-off is Victoria’s higher overall cost of living in categories like utilities (Victoria’s electricity market has been among the most expensive in the country) and transport (Melbourne’s congestion-prone freeway network and premium CBD parking).
-Regional Victoria offers genuine affordability: Ballarat, Bendigo, Geelong, and the regional centres along the Hume and Calder corridors provide housing at AUD $450,000–$650,000 with rail connections to Melbourne that make part-time commuting viable.
+Victoria’s cost of living is dominated by Melbourne‘s property market, where the median dwelling sits near AUD $820,000 and the median house above AUD $950,000 in 2026 — figures that have steadied after a post-pandemic correction trimmed values from their 2022 peaks.
+The surprise of the past few years is how far Melbourne has slipped down the affordability table: its median dwelling now trails Sydney, Brisbane, Adelaide, and Perth, leaving it the most affordable of the mainland state capitals on a typical-home basis.
+The trade-off shows up in utilities (Victoria’s electricity market has long been among the country’s priciest) and transport (a congestion-prone freeway network and premium CBD parking).
+Regional Victoria offers real affordability: Ballarat, Bendigo, Geelong, and the centres along the Hume and Calder corridors put housing in the AUD $490,000–$760,000 band, with rail links to Melbourne that make part-time commuting workable.

 Victoria Cost at a Glance 2026

-• Stamp duty: Victoria charges land transfer duty; significant first home buyer concessions available
+- Stamp duty: Victoria charges land transfer duty; substantial first home buyer concessions apply

 Melbourne’s Inner Suburbs: The Premium

-Melbourne’s most desirable residential precincts — the inner eastern suburbs of Fitzroy, Collingwood, Richmond, and Hawthorn; the inner northern suburbs of Brunswick, Northcote, and Preston; the bay-side suburbs of St Kilda, Elwood, and Brighton; and the inner west of Footscray and Yarraville — have developed price premiums that reflect their combination of character, café culture, independent retail, and proximity to the CBD and inner city employment.
-Fitzroy’s Victorian terraces (AUD $1.5M–$2.5M), Richmond’s worker’s cottages (AUD $1.2M–$2M), and Brighton’s beach boxes (stand-alone bathing boxes selling for AUD $300,000+ as standalone assets) represent the Melbourne property market’s most distinctive features.
+Melbourne’s most sought-after residential precincts carry premiums that reflect a particular blend of period character, a strong cafe scene, independent retail, and proximity to CBD and inner-city jobs.
+The inner east covers Fitzroy, Collingwood, Richmond, and Hawthorn; the inner north takes in Brunswick, Northcote, and Preston; the bayside runs through St Kilda, Elwood, and Brighton; and the inner west centres on Footscray and Yarraville.
+Fitzroy’s Victorian terraces (AUD $1.5M–$2.5M), Richmond’s worker’s cottages (AUD $1.2M–$2M), and Brighton’s bathing boxes — freestanding beach huts that change hands for AUD $300,000-plus despite having no residential use — are among the property market’s most distinctive features.

 Geelong: Melbourne’s Affordable Bay Side

-Geelong, 75km southwest of Melbourne on Corio Bay, is Victoria’s second-largest city (260,000 residents) and the state’s most compelling Melbourne alternative for households prioritising the bay lifestyle — the Geelong waterfront’s promenade (the Cunningham Pier, the Steampacket Gardens, the Baywalk Bollards public art), the Eastern Park and the You Yangs granite hills for outdoor recreation, and the surf coast beaches of Torquay and Bells Beach within 30 minutes.
-Geelong’s median of AUD $590,000–$680,000 represents approximately 25–35% below Melbourne equivalents with direct V/Line train access to the Melbourne CBD in 1 hour and 10 minutes.
-The Deakin University campus (27,000+ students) provides the academic anchor; the CBD’s Little Malop Street food and hospitality precinct has developed into one of Victoria’s finest regional dining destinations.
+Geelong sits 75km southwest of Melbourne on Corio Bay and is Victoria’s second-largest city, with around 290,000 residents across the wider Greater Geelong area.
+For households set on a bay lifestyle, it is the most convincing Melbourne alternative: the waterfront promenade strings together Cunningham Pier, the Steampacket Gardens, and the Baywalk Bollards public art, while Eastern Park and the You Yangs granite hills cover the outdoor side and the surf-coast beaches of Torquay and Bells Beach lie within 30 minutes.
+A Geelong median of AUD $680,000–$760,000 runs roughly 20% under Melbourne’s house median, and direct V/Line trains reach the Melbourne CBD in about 1 hour 10 minutes.
+Deakin University’s two Geelong campuses anchor the economy alongside health and advanced manufacturing, and the Little Malop Street precinct has grown into one of regional Victoria’s better dining strips.

 Ballarat and Bendigo: Victorian Goldfields Value

-The goldfields cities of Ballarat (100,000 residents, 1.5 hours from Melbourne) and Bendigo (120,000 residents, 1.5 hours from Melbourne) provide Victoria‘s strongest regional value proposition — cities large enough to support full services (hospitals, universities, cultural institutions) at housing prices 45–55% below Melbourne:
+The goldfields cities of Ballarat (about 115,000 residents, 1.5 hours from Melbourne) and Bendigo (about 120,000 residents, 2 hours from Melbourne) make Victoria‘s strongest regional case — large enough to support full services (hospitals, universities, cultural institutions) at house prices roughly 35–45% below Melbourne’s median:

-• Ballarat: The Eureka Centre and Sovereign Hill (the finest living goldfields museum in the world) anchor tourism; the Art Gallery of Ballarat (the oldest regional gallery in Australia) and the Ballarat Botanical Gardens provide cultural depth; AUD $430,000–$520,000 median
+- Ballarat: The Eureka Centre and Sovereign Hill (a celebrated living goldfields museum) anchor tourism; the Art Gallery of Ballarat (the oldest regional gallery in Australia) and the Ballarat Botanical Gardens add cultural depth; AUD $490,000–$560,000 median

-• Bendigo: The Bendigo Art Gallery (one of Australia’s most significant regional galleries, famous for its blockbuster fashion and design exhibitions), the Bendigo Pottery, and the Tramways Museum provide cultural infrastructure; Federation University campus; AUD $440,000–$530,000 median
+- Bendigo: The Bendigo Art Gallery (renowned for its blockbuster fashion and design exhibitions), the Bendigo Pottery, and the Tramways Museum supply the cultural infrastructure; La Trobe University campus; AUD $530,000–$600,000 median

-• Commuter reality: Both cities have V/Line train connections to Melbourne Southern Cross Station (approximately 1.5 hours); two-day/week hybrid work arrangements make Ballarat and Bendigo viable for Melbourne-employed households
+- Commuter reality: Both have V/Line connections to Melbourne’s Southern Cross Station (about 1.5 hours from Ballarat, around 2 hours from Bendigo), so a two-day-a-week hybrid arrangement keeps Ballarat and Bendigo viable for Melbourne-employed households

 Melbourne Rental Market and Daily Costs